Norman Palmer CBE QC

 - the Holocaust (Return of Cultural Objects) Act 2009 and

 - the Protection of Cultural Objects on Loan Act 2013 (Commonwealth of Australia).

-Norman Palmer QC has been reported as "excellent" in a survey of solicitors about counsel who practise in banking law (The Lawyer) and as "distinguished" in the field of art and cultural property law (The Times Law Section).
+Norman Palmer QC has been reported as "excellent" in a survey of solicitors about counsel advising on banking law (The Lawyer) and as "distinguished" in the field of art and cultural property law (The Times Law Section).
 His work has received numerous commendations from public authorities and clients.

 Ongoing advisory work

 Since 2012 Norman Palmer QC has

 - Played a determinative role in the agreed return to Hungary in March 2014 of seven pieces of late-Roman silver and a copper cauldron, constituting a portion of the larger hoard known as the Sevso Silver, removed from its place of discovery some three and a half decades previously.
 Norman Palmer was first instructed by Hungary in this matter thirteen years ago and has acted for it over the intervening period.
 The recent return represents the culmination of a protracted and complex negotiation in which Norman Palmer advised on all transactional and administrative aspects of the matter in England where the Silver was situated.

 - Advised (and continues to advise) a corporation registered in Singapore in regard to the pending litigation of a commercial dispute over the disposition of funds and the interpretation of detailed contractual allocations of responsibility.